ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation-2/index.md

 <div class="practice">
   <h2>Practice: Build a To-Do List</h2>
   <p>Brainstorm a small-app idea that would require the user to type in at least one input.
-The user should see their inputted information on the browser, and should be able to enter more information and see that also listed on the browser.</p>
+The user should see their inputted information on the browser, and should be able to enter more information and see that also listed on the browser.
+The user should also be able to delete items previously added to the list.</p>
   <p>Wireframe your app and choose a color palette.
 Once your plans are approved, create a directory on your Desktop called and all the files you need.</p>
   <p>Now, build your list!</p>
 </div>